 And then, there is the evidence lectins can promote good gut health.
 Other researchers have reported lectins might also help osteoporosis.

 OK, so the lectin called phytohemagglutinin can cause nausea and vomiting in some people.
-But, phyto-hemagglutinin is inactivated when beans are cooked.
+But, phytohemagglutinin is inactivated when beans are cooked.
 So, as long as you're not eating beans raw, most people should not have a problem with them.

 My Lima Bean Smoothie

 I've already written about how I like to make smoothies in my Vitamix for breakfast.
-Here's a quick and easy variation which you can make in about 3 minutes (yes, I've timed myself making this):
+Here's a quick and easy variation that you can make in about 3 minutes (yes, I've timed myself making this):

 I like my smoothies to taste good so while everything is blending, I also add chocolate protein powder.
 I like chocolate but feel free to use whatever flavor you prefer.